xunyiwan/xunyiwang.github.io/about.md

 objective informational support and emotional support on self-care behavior of HIV patients in a online HIV communtity (POZ) accepted for publication at Journal of the American Medical Informatics Association!

-10/2017: one paper accepted for presentation at AICIS 2017.
+10/2017: one paper accepted for presentation at ICIS 2017.